How to get the HPV vaccine

 How much does the HPV vaccine cost?

 Australians aged 12 to 25 can receive the HPV vaccine for free under the National Immunisation Program.
-If you are 26 or older, or do not have a Medicare card, you may need to pay for the HPV vaccine.

-Please note that while the vaccine is free of charge to eligible people, consultation fees may apply.
+Please note that while the HPV vaccine is free of charge to eligible people, consultation fees may apply.
 Speak to your GP, pharmacist, local council, or other immunisation provider to check if there are consultation-related fees.

 Where to next?